wiberganton/obpcreator/docs/scanning_strategies.md

 - `line_snake`: Simple line scanning left-right-left-.., with constant speed.
 - `line_left_right`: Simple line scanning left-right,left-right,.., with constant speed.
 - `line_right_left`: Simple line scanning right-left,right-left,.., with constant speed.
+- `line_spiral_inward` : Moving in a spiral inward with a point_distance distance between each line, with constant speed.
+- `line_spiral_outgoing` : Moving in a spiral from center out with a point_distance distance between each line, with constant speed.
 - `point_random`: Spot melting with random order of spots.
 - `point_ordered`: Spot melting jumping along the lines with some predefined distance.